vtex/vtex-courses/courses/store-block/01_manifest/en.md

 ### Manifest file

-This file define some basic configurations and abstractions that are needed for the build of your application to work.
+This file defines some basic configurations and abstractions that are needed for the build of your application to work.
 In this step, some fields of this file are going to be explained, which are:
 - vendor
 - name
 - version